-The valuation allowance for deferred tax assets as of September 30, 2014 and 2013 was \$4.3 million and \$3.8 million, respectively.
-The net change in the total valuation allowance for each of the years ended September 30, 2014 and 2013 was an increase of \$0.5 million and an increase of \$2.8 million, respectively.
-The Company has established a valuation allowance against state credit carryforwards of \$0.4 million at both September 30, 2014 and 2013.
-In addition, the Company has established a valuation allowance against state net operating loss (NOL) carryforwards that are not expected to be realized in future periods of \$0.3 million and \$0.4 million at September 30, 2014 and 2013, respectively.
+The valuation allowance for deferred tax assets as of September 30, 2015 and 2014 was \$4.1 million and \$4.3 million, respectively.
+The net change in the total valuation allowance for each of the years ended September 30, 2015 and 2014 was a decrease of \$0.2 million and an increase of \$0.5 million, respectively.
+The Company has established a valuation allowance against state credit carryforwards of \$0.5 million and \$0.4 million at September 30, 2015 and 2014.
+In addition, the Company has established a valuation allowance against state net operating loss (NOL) carryforwards that are not expected to be realized in future periods of \$0.3 million at both September 30, 2015 and 2014, respectively.
 Lastly, the Company has established a valuation allowance against certain NOL carryforwards in foreign jurisdictions which may not be realized in future periods.
-The valuation allowance established against the foreign NOL carryforwards was \$3.6 million and \$2.8 million at September 30, 2014, and 2013, respectively.
+The valuation allowance established against the foreign NOL carryforwards was \$3.3 million and \$3.6 million at September 30, 2015, and 2014, respectively.
 The Company classifies its valuation allowance related to deferred taxes on a pro rata basis by taxing jurisdiction.

-The Company's foreign subsidiaries have accumulated unremitted earnings of \$32.6 million and cash of \$27.0 million at September 30, 2014.
+The Company's foreign subsidiaries have accumulated unremitted earnings of \$35.3 million and cash of \$31.5 million at September 30, 2015.
 No deferred taxes have been provided on these accumulated unremitted earnings because these funds are not needed to meet the liquidity requirements of the Company's U.S. operations and it is the Company's intention to indefinitely reinvest these earnings in continuing international operations.
-In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$4.7 million would be due, which would correspondingly reduce the Company's net earnings.
+In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$4.9 million would be due, which would correspondingly reduce the Company's net earnings.
 No significant portion of the Company's foreign subsidiaries' earnings was taxed at a very low tax rate.

-As of September 30, 2014, the Company had \$0.5 million of unrecognized benefits (see table below), which, net of Federal benefit, if recognized, would affect the Company's effective tax rate.
+As of September 30, 2015, the Company had \$0.1 million of unrecognized benefits (see table below), which, net of Federal benefit, if recognized, would affect the Company's effective tax rate.

-A reconciliation of the Company's unrecognized tax benefits for the years ended September 30, 2014 and 2013 is presented in the table below:
+A reconciliation of the Company's unrecognized tax benefits for the years ended September 30, 2015 and 2014 is presented in the table below:

-(Dollars in millions) 2014 2013 Balance as of October 1, \$ 2.2 1.8 Increases related to prior year tax positions 0.5 Decreases related to prior year tax positions (0.7) Increases related to current year tax positions 0.2 Decreases related to settlements with taxing authorities (0.1) Lapse of statute of limitations (1.0) (0.2) Balance as of September 30, \$ 0.5 2.2
+(Dollars in millions) 2015 2014

+Balance as of October 1, \$ 0.5 2.2

+Decreases related to prior year tax positions (0.1) (0.7)

+Decreases related to settlements with taxing authorities (0.2)

+Lapse of statute of limitations (0.1) (1.0)

+Balance as of September 30, \$ 0.1 0.5

-The Company anticipates a \$0.1 million reduction in the amount of unrecognized tax benefits in the next 12 months as a result of a lapse of the applicable statute of limitations.
+The Company does not anticipate a material change in the amount of unrecognized tax benefits in the next 12 months.
 The Company's policy is to include interest related to unrecognized tax benefits in income tax expense and penalties in operating expense.
-As of September 30, 2014, 2013 and 2012, the Company had accrued interest related to uncertain tax positions of zero, \$0.1 million and \$0.1 million, respectively, net of Federal income tax benefit, on its Consolidated Balance Sheet.
+As of September 30, 2015, 2014 and 2013, the Company had accrued interest related to uncertain tax positions of zero, zero and \$0.1 million, respectively, net of Federal income tax benefit, on its Consolidated Balance Sheet.
 No significant penalties have been accrued.